aadversteeg/chronos-mcp-server/README.md

 #### get_current_date_and_time

-Gets the current date and time in the specified timezone or the default timezone.
+Gets the current date and time in the specified timezone or the default timezone (if configured).

 Parameters:
-- `timezoneId` (optional): The timezone identifier (e.g., 'America/New_York', 'Eastern Standard Time').
+- `timezoneId` (optional if DefaultTimeZoneId is configured): The timezone identifier (e.g., 'America/New_York', 'Eastern Standard Time').
+This parameter is required if no DefaultTimeZoneId is configured.

 Example request:
 ```json